biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * McDonald-Spicer, C., Knerr, N.J., Encinas-Viso, F. and Schmidt-Lebuhn, A.N. (in press) Big data for a large clade: Bioregionalization and ancestral range estimation in the daisy family (Asteraceae).
+[Journal of Biogeography](https://doi.org/10.1111/jbi.13496).

   * Garcia–R, J.C., Gonzalez-Orozco, C.E. and Trewick, S.A. (in press) Contrasting patterns of diversification in a bird family (Aves: Gruiformes: Rallidae) are revealed by analysis of geospatial distribution of species and phylogenetic diversity.
 [Ecography](https://doi.org/10.1111/ecog.03783).

   * Crouch, N.M.A., Capurucho, J.M.G., Hackett, S.J. and Bates, J.M. (in press) Evaluating the contribution of dispersal to community structure in Neotropical passerine birds.
 [Ecography](https://doi.org/10.1111/ecog.03927).